Residential Care Manuals

 $350.00

-If you are starting an assisted living for no more than 4-24 beds, this package was designed for you.
+if you are starting an assisted living for 4-40 beds, this package was designed for you.
 It all has the essentials for starting your project.
-A Business Plan, 3 year profit and loss statements, furnishings, A Senior Living Demographic Study to find the perfect location for your facility, Administrative Guidelines to guide you in all the right directions with the operations, Basic Operating Procedures and job descriptions for all staff, And The Complete Guide to Operations, Marketing and Management.
-It's a package designed to assisted you in starting your own Assisted Living Facility.
+A Business Plan, , A Senior Living Demographic Study to find the perfect location for your facility job descriptions for all staff, a 3 year profit and loss statement , and more… It's a package designed to assisted you in starting your own non-medical Assisted Living Facility, aka Residential Care, Group Home, Personnal care home.
 Call with questions or how we can customize this package to suit your needs.
+This package includes the following:

 This package includes: